Ground17/Logation_RN/README.md

 ## To-do list
 - [ ] perfect notification functions
-- [ ] edit initial screen to see logs not only following users.
 - [ ] make log by using episodes of Infinity Challenge
-- [ ] promotion...

 ## App.js (contains function/class component)
 - Main (function component) -> function component that binds initial screen in tabbar form after login. function related to universal link, deep link also added.